 Hyperledger Fabric smart contracts are written in chaincode and are invoked by an application external to the blockchain when that application needs to interact with the ledger.
 In most cases, chaincode interacts only with the database component of the ledger, the world state (querying it, for example), and not the transaction log.

 Chaincode can be implemented in several programming languages.
-Currently, Go and Node are supported.
+Currently, Go, Node.js, and Java chaincode are supported.

 Depending on the needs of a network, participants in a Business-to-Business (B2B) network might be extremely sensitive about how much information they share.
 For other networks, privacy will not be a top concern.